tripledio/tripledio.github.io/_posts/2017-10-14-Deliberate-Practice.md

 excerpt: A blog post about what deliberate practice is and how I do it
 ---

-A while ago I did my first lightning talk during a SoCraTes BE meetup.
+A few months ago I did my first lightning talk during a SoCraTes BE meetup.
 Today I thought it was time for another first...
 My first blog post.
-It will be the same subject as my lightning talk: Deliberate Practice.
+I will be writing about the same thing I talked about during the lightning talk...

 ---